Electoral system of Germany: Second vote

 For the distribution of seats in the German Bundestag, the second vote is more important than the first vote.
 This second vote allows the elector to vote for a party whose candidates are put together on the regional electoral list.
-Based on the proportion of second votes, the 598 mandates are distributed to the parties who have achieved at least 5 percent of valid second votes (i.e. reached the electoral threshold).
-Since the 1987 German Bundestag elections, the distribution of seats was made according to the Hare-Niemeyer method.
+Based on the proportion of second votes, the 598 mandates are distributed to the parties which have achieved at least 5 percent of valid second votes (i.e. reached the electoral threshold).
+Following the 1987 German Bundestag elections, the distribution of seats was made according to the Hare-Niemeyer method.
 Due to a change in the law passed in January 2008, the distribution of seats is now made according to the Sainte-Laguë/Schepers method.

 The proportion of seats a party gets in the Bundestag approximately equates to the percentage of votes the party gets in the election.
 Discrepancies result from overhang and the electoral threshold.
 According to §6, para.
 1, clause 2 of the Federal Election Law the electors' second votes are not accounted for if those electors give their first votes to a successful and autonomous direct candidate (a candidate who is not nominated by a party).
 This rule is designed to prevent a double influence on the composition of the Bundestag.

 A similar problem occurred at the federal election in 2002.
 The PDS got two direct mandates in Berlin, but with only 4.0% of second votes they failed to pass the electoral threshold.
-The second votes from the electors who voted for those direct candidates counted nevertheless, since in this case both candidates belonged to a party which had handed in a regional list in the respective Bundesland.
+The second votes from the electors who voted for those direct candidates counted nevertheless, since in this case both candidates belonged to a party which had handed in a regional list in that Bundesland.
 In its decision of November 23, 1988 (Federal Constitutional Law 79, 161), the Federal Constitutional Court pointed out the relevant loophole in the Federal Election Law to the legislative body.
 Abolishing the system with first and second votes with the possibility of splitting votes – meaning the elector's option to vote for a direct candidate and for a party independently – would solve the problem automatically.